 Biography

-Shara Atashi is a writer and translator based in Aberystwyth, Wales.
-She is the daughter of the Iranian poet Manuchehr Atashi.
-Her mother is a visual artist.
-In 1979, at the age of twelve, she travelled to Frankfurt, West Germany with her mother in the hope that the new cleric regime in Iran wouldn’t last long.
+Shara Atashi is an Iranian writer and translator, now based in Aberystwyth, Wales.
+In 1979, at the age of twelve, she travelled to West Germany with her mother in the hope that the new cleric regime in Iran wouldn’t last long.
+Shara later attended Goethe University where she read law.
+After working in the Hague she relocated to London and settled down as a translator.

 Shara worked for lawyers representing prominent clients, including sympathisers of the Baader-Meinhof Group, and later witnessed the fall of the Berlin Wall.
 After working for the European Patent Office in the Hague she relocated to London and settled down as a translator.